 Using K-means clustering, sows were divided into two distinct groups based on claw health:

-• Cluster 2 (C2): Sows with better claw health and stronger reproductive outcomes
+- Cluster 2 (C2): Sows with better claw health and stronger reproductive outcomes4

 Sows from C1 had greater L-index compared to C2 sows (P < 0.05).

-This segmentation allowed Zinpro to tailor interventions and understand how claw health impacts productivity over time.
-Notably, sows in C1 reached their reproductive potential earlier but declined faster, while C2 sows maintained performance longer.1
+This segmentation allowed to tailor interventions and understand how claw health impacts productivity over time.
+Notably, sows in C1 reached their reproductive potential earlier but declined faster, while C2 sows maintained performance longer.2

-Zinpro data analysis also showed that parity order plays a critical role.
-Older sows tend to have worse claw health, especially in heel overgrowth and erosion (HOE1 These lesions, in turn, are linked to inflammation, pain and reproductive inefficiency.
+Our data analysis also showed that parity order plays a critical role.
+Older sows tend to have worse claw health, especially in heel overgrowth and erosion (HOE)1 These lesions, in turn, are linked to inflammation, pain and reproductive inefficiency.

-• Sows from parity order (PO) 4, 5 and 6 had greater L-Index compared to sows from PO1 and PO2, with PO3 being intermediate (P < 0.05)
+- Sows from PO4, PO5 and PO6 had greater L-index compared to sows from PO1 and PO2, with PO3 being intermediate (P < 0.05)

 Why This Matters

 This isn’t just about data, it’s about what the data enables.
-By embracing a multivariate approach, Zinpro is helping pork producers move from reactive treatment to proactive management.
+By embracing a multivariate approach, we are helping pork producers move from reactive treatment to proactive management.
 We’re identifying at-risk animals earlier, tailoring interventions by cluster and improving outcomes across the herd.

-For pork producers, herd managers, veterinarians and nutritionists, this means better decision-making, improved sow longevity and stronger return on investment (ROI).
+For pork producers, herd managers, veterinarians and nutritionists, this means better decision-making, improved sow longevity and stronger return on investment.
 For the pork industry, it means a new benchmark for excellence.

 Find out more by downloading the Zinpro® Sow Excellence Index.